Skip to content

 There’s also a very strong tide race around Blakeney Point.
 A light prevailing wind causes the sea state to become quite choppy and even rough in stronger winds against the tide.

-You can find tide times and more harbour information on the Blakeney Harbour Association website and notice board.
+You can find more harbour information on the Blakeney Harbour Association website and notice board.

 Activity in the harbour